-Themed Learning Communities (TLCs) are a rewarding aspect of living in a residential community at Occidental College.
+Themed Living Communities (TLCs) are a rewarding aspect of living in a residential community at Occidental College.

 All residential communities include: